 - You might be able to combine bills if you bundle home and auto insurance, which means you’ll only receive one bill for both policies each billing cycle.
 However, home insurance is typically paid through your mortgage lender via an escrow account — not paid directly by the policyholder.

 - Depending upon your insurer, you might qualify for a single deductible, which typically means that if your vehicle(s) and home are damaged in a single covered event — like a storm collapsing your roof onto your garage and parked car, for example — you will only pay one deductible versus two.
+Plus, you have the added benefit of only having to deal with one company for the claim, rather than two separate companies with different processes.

 - Not all insurers offer both home and auto policies, which means bundling might not be an option.